bentoml/BentoML/docs/source/index.rst

 What is BentoML?
 ----------------

-`BentoML <https://github.com/bentoml/BentoML>`_ is an open-source framework for serving ML models at production scale.
+`BentoML <https://github.com/bentoml/BentoML>`_ makes it easy to create ML-powered prediction services that are ready to deploy and scale.

 Data Scientists and ML Engineers use BentoML to:

-* Accelerate and standardize the process of taking ML models to production across teams
+* Accelerate and standardize the process of taking ML models to production
-* Build reliable, scalable, and high performance model serving systems
+* Build scalable and high performance prediction services
-* Provide a flexible MLOps platform that grows with your Data Science needs
+* Continuously deploy, monitor, and operate prediction services in production

 Learn BentoML
 -------------